bevyengine/bevy/release-content/migration-guides/bevy_manifest_scope_api.md

 ---
-title: `BevyManifest::shared` is now a scope-like API.
+title: "`BevyManifest::shared` is now a scope-like API."
 pull_requests: [20630]
 ---